Edge ‣ Bevel Edges

 - Material Index

-The Material number specifies which material is assigned to the new faces created by the Bevel tool.
+The Material number specifies which material should be assigned to the new faces created by the Bevel tool.
 With the default, -1, the material is inherited from the closest existing face (“closest” can be a bit ambiguous).
 Otherwise, the number is the slot index of the material to use for all newly created faces.

 - Harden Normals H